List of Sherlock characters: Mycroft Holmes

 Mycroft Holmes (played by the show's executive producer, co-creator, and writer Mark Gatiss) is first introduced when he abducts John and offers to pay him to spy on Sherlock.
 He is Sherlock's older brother and engages in sibling rivalry with Sherlock.
 Mycroft is frequently mocked by Sherlock for "putting on weight".
 He occupies a "minor position in the British government"; however, as with many Holmes-based works, it is heavily hinted that he has a much bigger role than he claims – on one occasion, Sherlock sarcastically remarks that Mycroft is the British government "when he's not too busy being the British Secret Services, or the CIA on a freelance basis".
 He is driven around in a private car with his personal assistant who goes by the name of "Anthea".

 Just as in the Doyle books, Mycroft is even more skilled at deduction, correcting Sherlock on occasion and beating him in deduction exercises, as well as lacking enthusiasm for "legwork".
 His intellect is borderline superhuman, allowing him to learn Serbian in a couple of hours (with Sherlock even noting that he once was capable of learning it much faster).
 As such, even Sherlock admits that Mycroft is smarter than he is; in reference to their childhood, Mycroft thought Sherlock was "an idiot", only changing his mind when they compared themselves with other children.
 While Mycroft's social skills are far superior to Sherlock's, it is at times hinted that his private life is rather lonely as well as nobody can keep up with his intellect.
-Mycroft declines his inivitation to the Watsons' wedding, aware how his behaviour would rather drag the ceremony.
+Mycroft declines his invitation to the Watsons' wedding, aware how his behaviour would rather drag the ceremony.
 He is further quite unaware that Lady Smallwood appears to be flirting with him.